mctinker/Map-Tasker/README.md

 Program dependencies:
 -	Python version 3 (v3.9 or higher preferrably)
 -	easygui:
-  install from Terminal using the command: pip3 install --upgrade easygui
+  install from Terminal using the command: `pip3 install --upgrade easygui`
--	python-tk@3.9: brew install python-tk@3.9
+-	python-tk@3.9: `brew install python-tk@3.9`
 -	input Tasker backup.xml (anyname.xml…you will be prompted to locate and identify your Tasker backup xml file) on your MAC, created by Tasker version 5 or version 6.

-To run the program from the directory in which MapTasker.py resides, enter: python3 MapTasker.py
+To run the program from the directory in which MapTasker.py resides, enter: `python3 MapTasker.py`

-Program out: the file “MapTasker.html”, which can will be opened in your default browser as a new tab.
+Program out: the file “MapTasker.html”, which will be opened in your default browser as a new tab.

 I have only been able to test this on my own backup file.
 If you try it out and find an error and are willing to share your backup.xml file, please send a copy to mikrubin@gmail.com